yaxis1/DevOps/README.md

 # app
 The app folder contains flask application running on localhost:2021

-The Dockerfile calls a python ubuntu image instead of python image, installs required packages, copies all files from host to docker directory and runs the application on uwsgi.
+The Dockerfile calls an ubuntu image instead of python image, installs required packages, copies all files from host to docker directory and runs the application on uwsgi.

 # nginx